 The Clinical and Translational Science Institute at Children’s National (CTSI-CN) is a partnership between George Washington University and Children’s National Hospital to support and advance clinical and translational research (CTR) emphasizing children and families.
 Our goal is to catalyze innovative translational research that accelerates discoveries promoting better health and healthcare by empowering patients, enabling providers, and advancing health equity.
 CTSI-CN v3.0 builds on 10 years of experience about what works, doesn’t work, and challenges to establishing programs that advance innovation, support collaborative interactions, and promote a research friendly ecosystem.
-Please visit www.ctsicn.org/events and www.ctsicn.org/news, or Sign up for CTSI-CN emails here, www.ctsicn.org/signup.
+Please visit the CTSI-CN Events page for upcoming events and the CTSI-CN News page for updates or follow this link to sign up for CTSI-CN emails.

-A variety of trainings and resources are available through the CTSI-CN website.
+A variety of trainings and resources are available through the CTSI-CN Education & Training page.

 CHEERS Education Research Consultation Service